rh-forum-demo-2019/3-scale-pipeline/README.md

 ```
 ## Install the Jenkins Pipeline

-- Use setup.yaml from the GitHub repo: https://github.com/rh-forum-demo-2019/3-scale-pipeline.git
+- Use setup.yaml Openshift tempate from the GitHub repo: https://github.com/rh-forum-demo-2019/3-scale-pipeline.git

 - Get the route for the API that you want to expose over 3scale and define it in API_HOSTNAME, see example below: